Teaching Machine Learning Fundamentals with LEGO Robotics: Conclusion

 \section{Conclusion}

-This paper presented \textit{Machine Learning with Bricks}, an open-source web-based platform that combines interactive visualizations with LEGO robotics to teach core machine learning algorithms to K-12 students without requiring programming skills.
-Through a two-day workshop with 14 students aged 12-17, we demonstrated that this approach can effectively make basic machine learning concepts, such as KNN, linear regression, and Q-learning, accessible and engaging for young learners.
+This paper presents \textit{Machine Learning with Bricks}, an open-source web-based platform that combines interactive visualizations with LEGO robotics to teach core machine learning algorithms to K-12 students without requiring programming skills.
+Through a two-day workshop with 14 students aged 12-17, we provide initial evidence that this approach can make basic machine learning concepts, such as KNN, linear regression, and Q-learning, accessible and engaging for young learners.\looseness=-1

 Our empirical evaluation revealed four key outcomes.
-First, participants achieved significant improvements in understanding machine learning paradigms and specific algorithms, with particularly strong gains in areas that were novel to them.
-Second, students' perceptions of AI shifted from abstract apprehension toward concrete technical understanding.
+First, participants achieved statistically significant improvements in self-assessed understanding of machine learning paradigms and specific algorithms, with particularly strong gains in areas that were novel to them.
+Second, students' AI-related vocabulary shifted toward more algorithm-specific terminology.
 Third, the platform received high usability ratings and the hands-on activities were consistently engaging.
-Fourth, the workshop increased students' motivation for continued AI learning and interest in pursuing AI-related careers.
+Fourth, the workshop was associated with higher reported motivation for continued AI learning and interest in pursuing AI-related careers.\looseness=-1

 These findings contribute to the growing body of research on AI education.
-By eliminating programming requirements and leveraging tangible robotics with real-time visualization, we show that young learners can grasp machine learning concepts and algorithms while maintaining high engagement and motivation.
+By eliminating programming requirements and leveraging tangible robotics with real-time visualization, we provide initial evidence that young learners can grasp machine learning concepts and algorithms while maintaining high engagement and motivation.